Meet the Team

 The Company were looking to take on a butchery apprentice and thought Joe’s interest in the cutting and preparation of meat would give him the extra advantage required for the job.

 His step father Shaun was very happy to pass on his wealth of experience to the next generation of the family.
-Joe has proven to be an asset to the company with his willingness to learn and his pleasant manner with the customers.
+Joe has proven to be an asset to the company with his organisational skills, new ideas, and pleasant manner with the customers.

 Tony started delivering meat on a bike in the village of Uley at the age of 14 as a Saturday boy.